 Since they formed Oregon about four years ago, the group’s members have developed a cohesive stylistic mix and have produced two extraordinary albums for Vanguard, Music of Another Present Era (which earned a Grammy nomination) and the newly released Distant Hills.

 The critics have been kind, but their accolades would not seem, paradoxically, to account for the growth of Oregon’s audience.
-While praising the group’s music, many writers have also left the impression that, in order to appreciate it, one should first spend a few years in preparatory study and then arrive at their concert ready to work hard.
+While praising the group’s music, many writers have also left the impression that, to appreciate it, one should first spend a few years in preparatory study and then arrive at their concert ready to work hard.
 One reviewer, for example, warned that Oregon “makes demands on its listeners” and should be heard only by “those who are up to meeting those demands.”
 Other critics, after explaining that the band’s music is “intellectually stimulating,” suggest that it is “not that easily comprehended, requiring a high degree of concentration.”

 “What I think the reviewers have mostly missed,” remarks Walcott with a smile, “is the fun in what we’re doing.
 This isn’t ‘serious’ music.
 We don’t want people to have to work at getting into it.
 We just want to have a good time, and we want our audiences to have a good time, too.”